Driving the military road to Frejus Pass in the Cottian Alps

 How long is the road to Col du Fréjus?

-Set high in the Cottian Alps, the French road to the summit is brutally steep, hitting a 30% of maximum gradient through some of the ramps.
+Set high on the western edge of the Massif du Mont Cenis, in the Cottian Alps, the French road to the summit is brutally steep, hitting a 30% of maximum gradient through some of the ramps.
 Starting at Le Seuil, the ascent is 8.4 km (5.21 miles) long.
 Over this distance the elevation gain is 873 meters.
 The average gradient is 10.39%.

 Pic: frédéric goujon